kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

-When connecting to an HTTP/2 ({{!RFC7540}}) server, a client that uses this header-based prioritization scheme SHOULD send a `SETTINGS_HEADER_BASED_PRIORITY` settings parameter (0xTBD) with a value of zero.
-An intermediary SHOULD set the settings parameter for a connection it establishes when and only when all the requests to be sent over that connection originates from a client that utilizes this header-based prioritization scheme.
+When connecting to an HTTP/2 ({{!RFC7540}}) server, a client that uses this header-based prioritization scheme SHOULD send a `SETTINGS_HEADER_BASED_PRIORITY` settings parameter (0xTBD) with a value of one.

+An intermediary SHOULD set this settings parameter to one for a connection it establishes when and only when all the requests to be sent over that connection originates from a client that utilizes this header-based prioritization scheme.
+Otherwise this settings parameter SHOULD be set to zero.

-The existence of this settings parameter instructs the server that recognizes the settings parameter to use the header-based prioritization scheme instead of the frame-based prioritization scheme defined by HTTP/2.
-A server that does not recognize this settings parameter would respect the frame-based prioritization scheme.
+The value of this settings parameter set to a non-zero value instructs the server that recognizes the settings parameter to use the header-based prioritization scheme instead of the frame-based prioritization scheme defined in HTTP/2.
+The frame-based prioritization scheme is respected when the value of this settings parameter is set to zero, or when the server does not recognize the settings parameter.

 # Considerations